 Genetic counseling and testing

-If there is more than one person with ALS in your family or someone was diagnosed at a younger age, such as age 45, you may want to meet with a genetic counselor.
+If there is more than one person with ALS in your family or someone was diagnosed at a younger age, you may want to meet with a genetic counselor.
 Meeting with a genetic counselor involves taking a detailed medical and family history, evaluating risks, and discussing the impact of genetic testing.

 A genetic counselor can help you work through the pros and cons of genetic testing based on your concerns and values.
 Genetic counseling does not always lead to genetic testing.